This post contains affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 Native to Bolivia, Calathea orbifolia loves a humid environment.
 One way to provide this is by misting the plant every other day or so.

 Personally, I prefer something a little more foolproof and longer lasting like a humidifier.
-Check out my current favorite humidifier below—it has a three-day runtime!
+Check out my current favorite humidifier below—it can last up to 96 hours!

 Calathea orbifolia is a sensitive plant, so don’t repot it any more than necessary.
 That being said, don’t let it get too rootbound, either.
 Repot your plant when it is rootbound, which will probably be around every other year.